Source: Courtesy of Wikimedia Commons

-Mother Marie’s apostolate to the adult Indians was also intensive.
+Mother Marie’s apostolate to the adults was also intensive.
 She catechized them and regaled them with sagamité (a dish of corn-meal and meat).
-When more than 40 years of age, she started to study the Indian languages and mastered them to such a degree that she wrote French-Algonkin, Algonkin-French and Iroquois dictionaries and a catechism in Iroquois.
-Some of these works disappeared in the fire of 1686, the rest were given to Oblate missionaries who were leaving for the Canadian north.
+When more than 40 years of age, she started to study indigenous languages and mastered them to such a degree that she wrote French-Algonkin, Algonkin-French, and Iroquois dictionaries and a catechism in Iroquois.
+Some of these works disappeared in the fire of 1686; the rest were given to Oblate missionaries who were leaving for the Canadian north.

 After the fire in 1650 the Hurons were afraid of losing Marie de l’Incarnation and her companions.
 Chief Taiearonk addressed them in these moving terms: “Courage, saintly maidens, do not let yourselves be overwhelmed by love for your family, and prove today that your affection for the poor Indians is an act of heavenly charity that is stronger than the bonds of nature.”
 After that, it is understandable that the Hurons of Lorette should have sent a postulatory letter to Pius IX in the autumn of 1875.
 In recognition of the services that Marie de l’Incarnation had lavished upon their fathers, they requested for her the honours of beatification.

 Certainly Marie de l’Incarnation had much to suffer from the Iroquois, who devastated her farms and killed her servants and her best friends.
 In 1660 her convent was besieged.
 Each year she wondered in anguish whether they should not have to return to France.
 The spiritual mother of the Canadian church, she felt the repercussions of all the trials inflicted upon her adopted country.